NEONScience/NEON-Data-Skills/tutorials/R/AOP/Lidar/lidar-uncertainty/lidar-raster-uncertainty.md

     # Load needed packages and read in NEON API token
     library(terra)
     library(neonUtilities)

     token <- Sys.getenv("NEON_TOKEN")

-Set the working directory so you know where to download data.
+Set the directory where NEON data will be downloaded

-    data_dir="~/data/" #This will depend on your local environment
+    data_dir="~/data/"

 We can use the `neonUtilities` function `byTileAOP` to download a single CHM, DTM, and DSM tile at PRIN.
 The CHM is delivered under the <a href="https://data.neonscience.org/data-products/DP3.30015.001" target="_blank">Ecosystem Structure (DP3.30015.001)</a> data product.
 Both the DTM and DSM are delivered under the <a href="https://data.neonscience.org/data-products/DP3.30024.001" target="_blank">Elevation - LiDAR (DP3.30024.001)</a> data product.